Know the Rules

 CVRD Bylaw No. 3716 - Smoke Control Regulation Bylaw, 2013

-In order to improve local air quality and to address health impacts linked to smoke pollution, a bylaw restricting backyard burning within CVRD Electoral Areas A, B, C, D and E has been enacted and is effective immediately.
-A resolution to implement this bylaw within CVRD Electoral Areas F and G has been referred to their respective Area Planning Commissions for review.
+In order to improve local air quality and to address health impacts linked to smoke pollution, a bylaw restricting backyard burning within CVRD Electoral Areas A, B, C, D, E and G (excluding the Gulf Islands) has been enacted and is effective immediately.
+A resolution to implement this bylaw within CVRD Electoral Area F has been referred to the respective Area Planning Commission for review.

-CVRD Bylaw No. 3716 was developed in response to the CVRD Board’s request that a burning bylaw be prepared for Electoral Areas A, B, C, D, and E, modelled after the Municipality of North Cowichan’s burning bylaw.
+CVRD Bylaw No. 3716 was developed in response to the CVRD Board’s request that a burning bylaw be prepared for Electoral Areas A, B, C, D, E, and G (excluding Gulf Islands) and modelled after the Municipality of North Cowichan’s burning bylaw.
 Bylaw No. 3716 is a nuisance bylaw that seeks to regulate open burning for the purpose of reducing smoke pollution and its impacts on human health.

 Backyard burning is banned completely in other local municipalities, including the City of Duncan, the Town of Ladysmith and the Town of Lake Cowichan.
 While CVRD Bylaw No. 3716 mirrors the Municipality of North Cowichan’s bylaw, it also aligns with the intent of those in place in these surrounding jurisdictions, in order to keep with the fact that smoke pollution knows no boundaries.